senthilrch/kube-fledged/README.md

           value: "<IP or hostname of api server>"
         - name: KUBERNETES_SERVICE_PORT
           value: "<port number of api server>"
-        image: <your docker hub username>/fledged:<your tag>
+        image: <your_docker_hub_username>/fledged:<your_tag>
 ```

-If you pushed the image to a private repository, add imagePullSecrets to the end of "fledged-deployment.yaml".
+If you pushed the image to a private repository, add 'imagePullSecrets' to the end of "fledged-deployment.yaml".
 Refer to kubernetes documentation on [Specifying ImagePullSecrets on a Pod](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod)

 ```
       serviceAccountName: fledged
       imagePullSecrets:
-        - name: <your registry key>
+        - name: <your_registry_key>
 ```

 Deploy _kube-fledged_ to the cluster

 ```
 $ make deploy
 ```

-Verify if _kube-fledged_ is up and running
+Verify if _kube-fledged_ deployed successfully

 ```
 $ kubectl get pods -n kube-fledged -l app=fledged
-$ kubectl logs <pod name obtained from above command> -n kube-fledged
+$ kubectl logs -f <pod_name_obtained_from_above_command> -n kube-fledged
 ```

 ## How to use